liblime/jspec/README.md

 # JSpec

+## No Longer Supported

+The JSpec library is no longer being supported.
+We recommend taking a look at [Jasmine](http://github.com/pivotal/jasmine)

 JSpec is a minimalistic JavaScript behavior driven development framework, providing **simple installation**, extremely **low learning curve**, absolutely **no pollution**